Damocles-fr/PPJF/README.md

 	That works for everything located in my NAS mounted as the D: drive in Windows, so D:\FILMS, D:\SERIES etc.
 	``` "\\share\\\_MEDIA\\" ``` depends of your NAS/drives configuration (see "more info" in Potplayer when it fail to launch the media from Jellyfin to identify your issue)
 - [Start and stop the Jellyfin server] Go to Windows `services.msc` **Jellyfin** **Startup type** **Manual** after each Jellyfin Server updates.
-- Firefox extension ``` Dark Reader ``` breaks Jellyfin in browsers, desactivate it only for jellyfin : Go into Dark Reader settings while you have the Jellyfin page open (firefox menu bar), click to uncheck Jellyfin URL.
+- If you use the Firefox extension ``` Dark Reader ``` , it breaks Jellyfin pictrures loading in browsers, desactivate it only for jellyfin : Go into Dark Reader settings while you have the Jellyfin page open (firefox menu bar), click to uncheck Jellyfin URL.

 ## Need Help?
 - Visit: [Jellyfin Forum Thread](https://forum.jellyfin.org/t-guide-jellyfin-with-potplayer) or **DM me** https://forum.jellyfin.org/u-damocles